L

 Redpolls can temporarily store seeds in their throat pouches.
 This helps them hold their food and fly away before eating it to avoid predators or seek a warmer location.

 Common redpolls prefer to inhabit open thickets, brushy pastures, and weedy fields.
 Breeding takes place in conifer plantations, usually in upland areas.
 Common redpolls generally have two clutches per year.
-Females will incubate the for around 10 to 11 days, while males do all the hunting and foraging.
-Chicks start to fledge by 12 days old and rely on their parents for a few weeks afterward.
+Females will incubate the eggs for around 10 to 11 days, while males do all the hunting and foraging.
+Chicks start to fledge at 12 days old and rely on their parents for a few weeks afterward.

 When the temperature drops, some common redpolls will tunnel into the snow for warmth during the night.
 These tunnels can measure more than a foot underneath the insulating snow.